 He’s one of the most underrated basketball players in the state’s history, except to those who saw him play and know the game.
-Someday, perhaps, the Pacers will be willing to admit they have been guilty of an oversight.

 The three Pacers from the ABA era whose jerseys are retired are Mel Daniels, Roger Brown and George McGinnis.
 All are clearly deserving.
 Lewis is equally deserving, but his number (14) has yet to be lifted to the rafters in Bankers Life Fieldhouse.